bnagy/metronome-paper/README.md

 ## Reproduction Instructions

-This repository contains a list of frozen versions which you can use to install the exact module versions that were used to produce the preprint.
+This repository contains a list of frozen versions which you can use to install the exact module versions that were used to produce the various analyses and figure material for the preprint.
 This won't keep it reproducible forever, but it's a start.

 1. Clone this repository
     ```